Minor Digital IP and Law

 This module will thus firstly focus on the anticompetitive practices and their legal prohibition (their criterion, the sanctions…) and secondly explore the difficulties that have arisen regarding digital platforms and their characteristics that make public enforcement extremely more complex.
 A few notable cases, such as Google Shopping or Microsoft will be studied, as well as ongoing investigations.

-Finally, as the European Union has recently adopted the Digital Markets Act, a regulation aimed at digital “gatekeepers” providing “core platform services” to ensure fair and contestable markets, this change of paradigm from an ex post sanction to an ex ante regulation will enclose this module.
+Finally, as the European Union has recently adopted the Digital Markets Act, a regulation aimed at digital “gatekeepers” providing “core platform services” to ensure fair and contestable markets, this change of paradigm from an ex post sanction to an ex ante regulation will enclose this module as we will study which companies have been designated as gatekeepers, what obligations they are submitted to and why some authors criticize it as being the creation of a “hybrid law”.

 This section deals first with coordinated anticompetitive practices implemented in digital markets in a competition law and economics perspective rooted in examples from EU and US case laws.
 We consider the case of collusions between competitors both the ones supported by the use of algorithms and the ones potentially initiated by reinforcement learning based ones.
 Second it will deal with the issue of the protection of the market structures and the potential competition through the mergers control performed by competition authorities.
 It will put the accent on the difficulties related to the acquisition strategies of Big Techs.